-Schönbrunn Zoo is the oldest zoo in the world, and has now been named Europe’s best zoo five times in a row.
+Schönbrunn Zoo is the oldest zoo in the world, and has now been named Europe’s best zoo six times in a row.
 Part of a UNESCO World Cultural Heritage site with the imperial summer residence of Schönbrunn Palace at its centre, it provides a unique blend of culture and nature, while promoting conservation and biodiversity.
 The zoo’s special appeal comes from its imperial charm.

 700 species – from anteaters to zebras